 If you’ve ever been to Scandinavia before, then you may have fancied taking a trip over to Finland, which is by far one of the coldest countries in the whole of Europe.
 That’s because it’s one of the farthest north!
 Finland’s capital city is Helsinki, and it’s in this fact file that we are going to learn a bit more about the region’s culture, history, and even its regular temperatures.

 Helsinki is certainly a city that deserves to be enjoyed up close, whether for its architecture, its music, or even for its heated paving slabs!
 The city is amazingly cold, however, so make sure to grab a sweater and some cocoa before taking to the streets.
 If you thought Britain got chilly – you’ve not reckoned for Helsinki!
-Here are some fascinating facts.
+Here are some fun facts.

 1. Helsinki is very, VERY cold.